zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 ### Value

-For value type panel, the overall query will be similar to timeseries, just that you will have to get the absolute value at the end.
+For the value type panel, the overall query will be similar to timeseries, just that you will have to get the absolute value at the end.
 You can reduce your end result to either of average, latest, sum, min, max.

 #### Examples